manaakiwhenua/virtualNicheR/README.md

 negative interactions amongst a community of fundamental niches.
-A full description of the `virtualNicheR` package, including connections to niche theory and an explanation of the underlying mathematics, can be found in the associated [software paper](link).
+A full description of the `virtualNicheR` package, including connections to niche theory and an explanation of the underlying mathematics, can be found in the associated software paper.

 ## Citation

 If you use `virtualNicheR` in your research we would be very grateful if you could please cite the software using:

-[Etherington TR, Omondiagbe, OP (2019) virtualNicheR: creating virtual fundamental and realised niches, Journal of Open Source Software](link)
+Etherington TR, Omondiagbe, OP (2019) virtualNicheR: creating virtual fundamental and realised niches

 ## Installation